psmyles/imgplex/docs/getting-started.md

 Some parameters have a small port icon, meaning they can be **driven by a wire** instead of typed manually.
 For example, you could connect a Float value node to the Blur node's sigma parameter to control blur strength from outside the node.

+**Format-specific settings.** The **Convert Format** node's inspector adapts to the selected output format: JPEG exposes Quality, Chroma Subsampling, and Progressive scan; WebP exposes a Lossless toggle, Quality, and Method; PNG exposes Compression Level and Bit Depth; AVIF exposes Quality and Effort; TIFF exposes the Compression type.
+BMP and TGA are lossless with no options.
+Switching the format dropdown updates the controls instantly.

+**Thumbnail size.** The Input node's inspector has a thumbnail-size setting (128–2048 px, default 256).
+It controls the filmstrip thumbnail resolution **and** the resolution the live Preview runs at - lower it for faster imports and snappier previews, raise it for more detail.
+Batch runs always process at full resolution regardless of this setting.

 ---

 ## Groups and Comments